 - They will pick easy-to-rank keywords that you would rank for anyway – even without their help.

 - They count the rankings in Bing and Yahoo which do not matter much

 The promise of the #1 spot in Google is enticing, but remember that it’s just an empty promise.

-7. Check how many years they have been in business
+7. Check the number of years they have been in business.